Arcade Depot

 In addition to mainline steam trains, the depot was also served by Pacific Electric Red Cars.

-The Arcade Depot was closed in 1914, when the Southern Pacific opened the Los Angeles Central Station, in eastern Downtown Los Angeles.
-The old depot was demolished soon after to make room for new outdoor platforms serving Central Station.
+By 1913, the Arcade Depot had fallen into a state of disrepair and calls were made for its replacement in anticipation of increased passenger traffic.
+The station was closed in 1914 when the SP opened the Los Angeles Central Station just to the north.
+The old depot was demolished soon after to make room for new outdoor platforms serving the new station.